Skip to content

 Python¶

-Pipelines can also be defined directly in Pyhton code.
+Pipelines can also be defined directly in python code.
 The above pipeline is equivalent to this code snippet:

 from htrflow.pipeline import Pipeline